Large for Gestational Age

 Babies with this problem are often diagnosed before birth.
 During pregnancy, a baby’s

-size can be guessed in different ways.
+size can be estimated in different ways.
 The height of the top of a mother’s uterus

 can be measured from the pubic bone.
 This measurement in centimeters usually links